 |Quinine (quinidine) ||Sodium-potassium channel blockade, α-adrenergic antagonism, hypoglycemia, ototoxicity, ophthalmic toxicity ||Multidose activated charcoal, sodium bicarbonate, dextrose, octreotide |

 |Isoniazid ||Inhibition of γ-aminobutyric acid synthesis and functional deficiency of pyridoxine, seizures ||Benzodiazepines, high-dose pyridoxine |

 Consider GI decontamination for patients suspected of ingesting a toxic amount of a potentially dangerous antimicrobial agent.
 Single-dose activated charcoal without sorbitol given orally or via nasogastric tube is most beneficial within 1 hour of the ingestion.2,3 Multidose activated charcoal is indicated in symptomatic patients who have ingested dapsone or quinine.4 Hemodialysis or hemoperfusion is effective at reducing concentrations of dapsone,5,6 chloramphenicol,7 cefepime,8,9 and possibly pentamidine.10

 Ask women of childbearing age about pregnancy and lactation when prescribing antimicrobials.
 LactMed is a National Library of Medicine and National Institutes of Health database of drugs that describes maternal and infant levels of drugs and effects on breastfed infants and on lactation.
-Effective June 30, 2015, the U.S. Food and Drug Administration published the Pregnancy and Lactation Labeling Rule, which removed pregnancy letter categories (A, B, C, D, and X) and allows for considerations of risk and benefit when prescribing medication to pregnant and ...
+Effective June 30, 2015, the U.S. Food and Drug Administration published the Pregnancy and Lactation Labeling Rule, which removed pregnancy letter categories (A, B, C, D, and X) and allows for considerations of risk and benefit when prescribing medication to pregnant and nursing women. ...